Margot Honecker: Early life

 Honecker was born Margot Feist in Halle on 17 April 1927, the daughter of a shoemaker, Gotthard Feist (1906–1993), and a factory worker, Helene Feist (c.
 1906–1940).
 Her parents were members of Communist Party of Germany (KPD).
 Her father was imprisoned in Lichtenburg concentration camp in the 1930s and from 1937 until 1939 in Buchenwald concentration camp.
-Gestapo agents searched their apartment for evidence of subversive activities on several occasions.
-After graduating from elementary school, she was a member of the Nazi Party's girls' organisation Bund Deutscher Mädel from 1938 to 1945, whose membership was obligatory.
+Gestapo agents searched the family apartment for evidence of subversive activities on several occasions.
+After graduating from elementary school, she was a member of the Nazi Party's girls' organisation Bund Deutscher Mädel, in which membership was compulsory, from 1938 to 1945.
 Her mother died in 1940 when Margot was 13 years old.

-Her brother, Manfred Feist, later became the leader of the Foreign Information department within the party's Central Committee.
+Her brother Manfred Feist later became the leader of the Foreign Information department within the party's Central Committee.

 Party

-In 1945 Margot Feist joined the KPD.
+In 1945, Margot Feist joined the KPD.
 After April 1946, with the contentious merger of the SPD and KPD, she became a member of East Germany's next ruling party, the Socialist Unity Party (Sozialistische Einheitspartei Deutschlands / SED), working in Halle as a shorthand typist with the FDGB (Trades Union Federation) regional executive for Saxony-Anhalt.

-In 1946 she also joined the regional secretariat of the Free German Youth (FDJ)—effectively the youth wing of the ruling party—in Halle.
+In 1946, Feist also joined the regional secretariat of the Free German Youth (FDJ)—effectively the youth wing of the ruling party—in Halle.
 She then began a meteoric rise through its various departments.
-In 1947 she became the leader of the culture and education department in the FDJ's regional executive and in 1948 secretary of the FDJ's central council as well as chairperson of the Ernst Thälmann Pioneer Organisation.
+In 1947, she became the leader of the culture and education department in the FDJ's regional executive, and in 1948, secretary of the FDJ's central council as well as chairperson of the Ernst Thälmann Pioneer Organisation.

-By 1949 Feist was a member of the GDR's precursor parliament (Volksrat).
-In 1949 at the age of 22 she was elected as a representative in the newly founded People's Chamber (Volkskammer).
+By 1949, Feist was a member of the GDR's precursor parliament (Volksrat).
+That year, aged 22, she was elected as a representative in the newly founded People's Chamber (Volkskammer).

 Margot Feist met her future husband, Erich Honecker, at FDJ meetings when he was the chairman of the Freie Deutsche Jugend.
-Honecker was 15 years older and married.
-The relationship between them nevertheless moved on when Feist in her capacity as leader of the "Ernst Thälmann young pioneers", was a member of the delegation that traveled to Moscow for the celebration of Stalin's official birthday.
-The East German delegation was led by Erich Honecker.
+Honecker was already married, as well as being fifteen years her senior.
+The relationship between them developed when Feist, in her capacity as leader of the "Ernst Thälmann young pioneers", joined the East German delegation that traveled to Moscow for the celebration of Stalin's official birthday.
+The delegation was led by Erich Honecker.
 After she became pregnant and gave birth to their daughter Sonja in 1952, Honecker divorced his second wife Edith and married Margot.